Olaf Tveitmoe: Trade union career

 In 1897 Tveitmoe moved from Oregon to San Francisco, California.
 There he began work in the building industry, gaining election as president of the local Cement Workers' Union in 1898.
 He remained in that position until 1900, when he was elected recording and corresponding secretary of the San Francisco Building Trades Council.
 Tveitmoe added the position of secretary of the California Building Trades Council to his resume in 1901 and he would retain both of these positions until 1922, the year before his death.

 In 1903 Tveitmoe helped to organize a new national union of cement workers, the American Brotherhood of Cement Workers, of which he served as the first secretary-treasurer from 1903 to 1904.
 Despite his new role as a trade union functionary, Tveitmoe remained involved in journalism as editor of the weekly newspaper Organized Labor from 1900 until 1920.
 In this role he became the right-hand man of P. H. McCarthy, chief of the San Francisco Building Trades Council and the controversial mayor of San Francisco from 1910 to 1912.

 Tveitmoe briefly served as a national trade union official, being chosen in 1911 as the vice president of the Building Trades Department of the American Federation of Labor.
 He was tried for involvement in a five-year nationwide campaign of dynamite bombing and found guilty in 1912, but ultimately acquitted upon appeal in 1914.

+Political career

+On January 11, 1907, Tveitmoe was appointed to the San Francisco Board of Supervisors by Mayor Eugene Schmitz.
+Despite being considered a loyalist, however, Tveitmoe immediately refused to attend Abe Ruef's "caucus meetings," rumored to be where the Union Labor boss directed his men on how to vote.
+Tveitmoe still supported Schmitz for the Union Labor nomination in 1907 against reformist challenger Michael Casey.